Tax-Season Phishing: How Fake CRA Emails Target Canadian Businesses

 - Any request for information, payment, or login credentials.

-When in doubt, don’t use the link.
+When in doubt, don’t use the link or the phone number in the message.
 Go directly to the CRA website and sign in to My Business Account yourself, or call the CRA using a number from their official site.
+The same “stop and verify on your own channel” reflex defeats bank impersonator scams and phishing generally.

 What to do with a suspected scam

 Don’t click, don’t reply, and don’t forward it around the office as a curiosity.
 Report it to the CRA and to the Canadian Anti-Fraud Centre, then delete it.
-If someone has already clicked or entered information, act quickly — our guide on what to do after a phishing click walks through the first hour.
+If someone has already clicked or entered information, act quickly — change the affected credentials, watch for unauthorized changes in My Business Account, and follow our guide on what to do after a phishing click, which walks through the first hour.

 Protecting the business, not just the inbox